 - Humans interact with the environment constantly.
 These interactions affect quality of life, years of healthy life lived, and health disparities.

-- An annual estimate of 7.2 µg/m3 for particulate matter smaller than 2.5 microns (PM2.5) is given for Hull which is among the highest in the Yorkshire and Humber region.
+- One measure of air pollution is particulate matter smaller than 2.5 microns (PM2.5) and this is estimated to be 7.5 µg/m3 (annual estimate) for Hull for 2022 which is the second highest in the Yorkshire and Humber region.

-- It is estimated that around 5.7% of all deaths among those aged 30+ years are attributable to air pollution in Hull.
+- For 2022, it is estimated that around 5.6% of all deaths among those aged 30+ years are attributable to air pollution in Hull.

 - There is the potential for measures introduced to resolve one environmental problem to be detrimental to other strategies, so full consultation and engagement between the different areas and an assessment of the impacts of any council actions is essential to ensure strategies complement each other.